-Wall decor and home decor in general is becoming a trend now and almost every woman I’ve met loves interior decor and want to be in charge to decorate their home and for me when opportunities like this to decorate a place comes I tend to grab it and put my creativity in action.
+Wall decor and home decor, in general, is becoming a trend now and almost every woman I’ve met loves interior decor and want to be in charge to decorate their home and for me when opportunities like this to decorate a place comes I tend to grab it and put my creativity in action.

 I wouldn’t call myself a painter but I’d rather say painting is a hobby for me!

 I first sighted this colourful modern abstract Zebra wall portrait on Pinterest and I pinned it to my board.
-Some of you might know Pinterest but not understand its functionality, it’s a place “social network” packed with inspirational ideas of interests and hobbies where you can find some really cool easy painting ideas or other stuffs and Pin them.
-Well when I saw the painting I was impressed by the beauty of the animal, it’s boldness and colours on the great big canvas frame so I Pinned it to recreate it later which brings us here.
+Some of you might know Pinterest but not understand its functionality, it’s a place “social network” packed with inspirational ideas of interests and hobbies where you can find some really cool easy painting ideas or other stuff and Pin them.
+Well, when I saw the painting I was impressed by the beauty of the animal, it’s boldness and colours on the great big canvas frame so I Pinned it to recreate it later which brings us here.

-With the inspiration I got, I went to the shop and purchased a 70cm x 100cm plain white canvas, some acrylic paints and painting brushes.
+With the inspiration I got, I went to the shop and purchased a 70cm x 100cm plain white canvas, some acrylic paints and paintbrushes.
 The few times I have painted I’ve preferred using acrylic paint especially matte acrylic paint, I know choices differ but if you ever think of painting and don’t know exactly which kind of paint to use here is a good tip of the 10 best acrylic paint sets that both beginners and professionals artist loves to use and 5 reasons why you should try painting with acrylic instead of oils.

 - Round brush

 - Roller brush

 So let’s dive into how I painted this great big canvas.
 First of all, I drew the animal on the canvas to give me precision and idea of how to paint as it could be a bit confusing when the drawings are blurry.